corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 ## Access your node with Node Explorer

 You can access any node with Node Explorer using the node's login credentials.
-If you are accessing a local node, you can use the node's RPC login details.
-To access a remote node, you need the SSH credentials.
+If you are accessing a local node, or a remote node that is not protected with SSH, you can use the node's RPC login details.
+To access a remote node, protected by SSH, you also need the relevant port, username and password.

 ![login](resources/node-explorer/node-explorer-ssh-login.png "login")

-To log in to a local node:
+**To log in to a node without SSH credentials:**

 1. Open Node Explorer.

-2. In the Host Name field, type **localhost**.
+2. In the Host Name field, enter the name of the host for your node.
+If it is a local node on your machine, type **localhost**.

 3. In the **Node port** field, enter the RPC connection address for your node.
 You can find this address by accessing your node through the command line - you will see the **RPC connection address** listed towards the top of your node's key information.